School/AI Foundations/Core Concepts

 1. Hallucinations

-Real examples of hallucinations:
+Real examples of hallucinations that caused real problems:

-• Citing academic papers that don't exist
+• Citing academic papers that do not exist (complete with fabricated authors, titles, and journal names)

-• Providing incorrect code that looks correct
+• Providing code that looks syntactically correct but contains subtle logical errors

-• Fabricating statistics
+• Fabricating statistics and attributing them to real organizations

 2. Training Data Cutoff